fxa76/PhotoAndVideoAnalysis/README.md

 # Web Interface:
 1. Drag and drop image to upload to db and run thru analyses
-2. search criteria using date, gps coordinates (thru map area selection), object detected, face similarity [![search criteria](docs/screenshots/search.png)]
+2. search criteria using date, gps coordinates (thru map area selection and also files with no gps coordinates), object detected, face similarity, camera type, file format
+[![search criteria](docs/screenshots/search.png)]
 3. open street map pins for each photo video with GPS coordinate [![screenshot of map](docs/screenshots/map_world.png)]